 Great, Phillips thought.
 Peaceniks.
 Just what he needed to hear on too little sleep from a bunch of people who didn’t know what they were talking about.

 The woman sat down, and Phillips started to drift again.

-But then someone was pulling at his sleeve and shaking his hand.
-He pulled away nervously, then turned to see Hammerman with his hand out.
+But then someone was tugging at his sleeve and shaking his hand.
+He pulled away nervously, then turned to see Hammerman also with his hand out.

-Hammerman gripped his hand and leaned toward this ear.
+Hammerman gripped his hand and leaned toward his ear.
 “It’s their custom,” he murmured.
-“It means it’s over.”
+“Secret handshake.
+That means it’s over.”

 Well, not quite.
-They were then subjected to about fifteen minutes of announcements, half of which, Phillips noticed, seemed to be about protests of one sort or another against American policy in Central America.
+They were then subjected to about fifteen minutes of announcements, half of which, Phillips noticed, seemed to be about various protests against American policy in Central America.
 This made him even more uneasy.
 Was this really a church, or some political front group?
 What did they believe, anyway?

 They were also asked to stand and give their names and where they were from, which Phillips wasn’t about to do.
 But Hammerman covered for him, speaking for them both and saying vaguely that they lived in the neighborhood.

 Then everyone got up and started milling around.
 Phillips noticed a large coffee urn on a back table, and headed for it; he’d feel more at ease with a cup of coffee in his hand.

 But the urn, he found, held some kind of sweet-smelling but watery-tasting herb tea.
 When he asked, a young woman standing by the urn explained sweetly that they never served coffee, because of the caffeine, and the exploitation of coffee workers.
 That was also why there was no sugar, and no styrofoam cups.

 Maybe that’s what these people believed, Phillips thought: caffeine, sugar and styrofoam are the work of the devil, or at least caused all the trouble in Nicaragua.
 One sip of the tea was enough for him to know this wasn’t his kind of church.